 Document Your Grocery Store Injury Accident Thoroughly

 If you can safely do so, collect as much information as you can.
 Enlist others to assist you, if necessary.
-To document your accident:
+To document your accident, you can:

-Inform Store Management of Your Grocery Store Injury Accident & Injury
+Inform Store Management Personnel of Your Accident and Injury at the Grocery Store

 Do Not Give a Statement to the Insurance Company

-The insurance company will almost certainly use your statement against you later, as a reason to deny an injury claim.
-Depending upon the substance of any statement made, the insurance company may seek to use it against you if the case is litigated or goes to trial.
-The documents that the carrier or these other parties working on their behalf asks you to sign could compromise your legal right to recover compensation for your injuries and other damages.
+If you give a statement, the insurance company may use it against you later as a reason to deny your injury claim.
+Depending on what you say in your statement, the insurance company may also seek to use it against you if the case is litigated or goes to trial.

-Contact a Slip, Trip, and Fall Accident & Injury Lawyer
+Contact Our Law Firm to Hire a Slip and Fall Accident Lawyer

 - Lost wages and benefits